rlwakefield/CoMaCon/README.md

 This is my personal concept of what a web based version of the WAMCON (Web Application Management Console) could look like.
 However, I have invisioned a slightly different approach to it than Hyland has.
 I envision this being more of a COMACON (Configuration Management Console).
 Fetures I want to have in it are as follows:

 1. Configuration/Management of web based configuration files (same as WAMCON today, but much cleaner, accurate, and detailed)
-2. Configuration of local configuration files (e.g. obunity.exe.config and more)
+2. Configuration of local configuration files (e.g. obunity.exe.config and more) - To Be Released
-3. Creation of brand new web based applications (Application Server, Web Server, etc.)
+3. Creation of brand new web based applications (Application Server, Web Server, etc.) - To Be Released
-4. Creation of brand new local configuration files (Unity Client, Thick Client, etc.)
+4. Creation of brand new local configuration files (Unity Client, Thick Client, etc.) - To Be Released

 ![image](https://github.com/rlwakefield/COMACON-MVC/assets/33588807/cc7c6524-2926-4b2b-bcb9-c2875a62c9ce)

 # Installation Instructions
 ### PREREQS
-You will need to install the .NET 6.0 Windows Hosting Bundle on the server you are using to test this.
-You can find it here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+You will need to install the .NET 8.0 Windows Hosting Bundle on the server you are using to test this.
+You can find it here: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 You will also need to have IIS installed and configured on the server you wish to have hosting the COMACON.

 ### Core Installation